-The Developer shall furnish all submittals by electronic copy in accordance with Section 2.1.2.
+The Developer shall furnish all Submittals by electronic copy in accordance with Section 2.1.2.
 Unless otherwise stated in the CDA Documents, the Developer shall provide to TxDOT four paper copies and a single electronic copy of each Submittal and at the same time provide to the Independent Engineer four paper copies and a single electronic copy of each Submittal.
 Each Submittal shall have the signature of an authorized representative of the Developer, unless otherwise expressly stated for a particular Submittal.
+The electronic copy shall be in a suitable format (e.g. PDF) or in the format in which the Work was originally created unless stated otherwise in the CDA Documents.